 - Regular APR: 20.49%, 24.49% or 29.49% Variable

 Current welcome offer

 New cardholders will receive 45,000 bonus points after spending $1,000 within the first 90 days of membership.
-This isn’t as lucrative as something like the Hilton Honors American Express Surpass® Card* that offers: 130,000 Hilton Honors Bonus Points and one Free Night Reward after you spend $2,000 in purchases in the first 3 months of card membership.
+This isn’t as lucrative as something like the Hilton Honors American Express Surpass® Card* that offers: 130,000 Hilton Honors Bonus Points after you spend $2,000 in purchases in the first 3 months of card membership.
 The Chase Sapphire Preferred® Card, also a great starter travel card, offers 60,000 bonus points for cardholders who spend $4,000 in the first three months.
 The Wyndham Business Credit Card’s low spending requirement, however, does make the welcome offer more accessible for cardholders who may not be doing as much initial spending.

 Two related Barclays credit cards, the Wyndham Rewards Earner® Card and the Wyndham Rewards Earner® Plus Card, offer similar bonuses but less of the perks aimed at business owners.
 Those two also require $1,000 of spending in the first 90 days, but the Wyndham Rewards Earner Card only gives 30,000 in bonus points compared to 45,000 that you would receive from the Wyndham Rewards Earner Plus.
 If you’re a frequenter of Wyndham hotels who would like a good welcome offer but don’t own a business, either of the two related cards may be better credit card offers.